Challenges and goals

 Working with partners

-Our biodiversity policy is supported by partnerships with environmental groups such as France Nature Environnement (FNE) and France’s Bird Protection League (LPO-Agir pour la biodiversité).
+Our biodiversity policy is backed by partnerships with French environmental groups such as France Nature Environnement (FNE) and the Bird Protection League (LPO-Agir pour la biodiversité).

-SNCF Réseau has also signed agreements with France’s National Hunters Federation (FNC) and two French agricultural groups:
+Meanwhile, SNCF Réseau has signed agreements with France’s National Hunters Federation (FNC) and two French agricultural groups:

 - Permanent Assembly of Chambers of Agriculture (APCA)